na-na-hi/renget/archive/lcbguide.md

 **1. Identities**
 This is the main thing you'll be rolling for, it's equivalent to other gacha's units.
 There are three rarities, denoted by the number of **0**'s.
 Lowest is **0**, highest is **000**.
 The naming is related to the Kabbalah.

 You can level up your identities by using XP tickets.
-You can also upgrade them in a different way, using a process called uptying which requires Thread.
+You can also upgrade them in a different way, using a process called Uptying which requires Thread.
 Think of it as promotions.
 This gives them new moves, improves their rolls, gives them passives and better general stats.
 Uptying is a huge power boost, don't use unuptied Identities just because they have a higher rarity.
-If you uptie an Identity to tier 3, you get new artwork and watchable story.
+If you Uptie an Identity to tier 3, you get new artwork and watchable story.
 000 Identities get pretty animated artwork.
 **2. E.G.O**
-You obtain E.G.O both from the gacha and the battle pass.
+You obtain E.G.O both from the gacha and the Battle Pass.
 This is equivalent to weapons/special moves in other gachas.
 There are 5 slots for each of the 5 rarities - ZAYIN, TETH, HE, WAW and ALEPH.
 Each one invokes a different attack and costs a different amount of in-battle resources.
 At the moment, there are only E.G.Os up to HE level.

 They also change your resistances to different types of attacks and changes your active passive.
 Those factors mean that you shouldn't just focus on the highest rarity E.G.O, but rather take into account the lower rarity stuff, too.

 Similarly to identities, you can upgrade E.G.O using Thread.
 This process is called Threadspinning.
 XP tickets cannot be used on E.G.O.

 **3. Lunacy & Extractions**
-Lunacy is the ingame roll currency.
-You can get Lunacy by collecting your weekly Mirror Dungeon bonuses, story completion bonuses, uptie bonuses, apologems or paying real money.
+Lunacy is the roll currency.
+You can get Lunacy by collecting your weekly Mirror Dungeon bonuses, story completion bonuses, Uptie bonuses, apologems or paying real money.
 Collecting every Mirror Dungeon weekly bonus will give you 750 Lunacy.
 After every maintenance you get 300 compensation Lunacy.

 Extractions are the gacha system of Limbus Company.
 This is the most straightforward method for obtaining new Identities and E.G.Os.
 Each roll costs 130 Lunacy or one Extraction Ticket, meaning a 10-roll costs 1300 Lunacy or 10 Extraction Tickets.
 There's also a daily roll system for paying users - 13 paid Lunacy for a single roll.
+Always do 10

 There are three types of Extraction banners that you will encounter often, aside from the New Manager's Welcome Extraction and 3-Star Identity Assured Extraction banners.
 The rates shown below are individual rates.
 - Standard Extraction